[Book Review] Media Freedom: Contested Legacy of a Concept in Turkey

 In the long 19th century, the Ottoman intelligentsia saw the press as an indispensable medium to defend the idea of political reform to keep a fracturing empire intact.
 The empire faced a number of challenges internally and externally.

 The geopolitical rivalry and challenge from the Austrian Habsburgs and the Czar’s Russia were threatening the territorial integrity of the empire, which also had to deal with imperialist interests in its far-flung territories in North Africa.
-Internally, the emergence of the nationalism among Christian minorities and their push for secession in the Balkans posed grave threats for the Sublime Porte.
+Internally, the emergence of nationalism among Christian minorities and their push for secession in the Balkans posed grave threats for the Sublime Porte.
 To ward off separatist nationalist waves, Ottoman intellectuals came up with a number of ideologies.
-Ottomanism, constitutionalism, sharing the decision-making power with Christian minorities at a constitutional assembly alongside with the Sultan’s office, removal of the Millet system to establish an equal citizenship based on secular Ottoman identity were among the driving intellectual currents of the day.
+Ottomanism, constitutionalism, sharing the decision-making power with Christian minorities at a constitutional assembly alongside with the Sultan’s office, removal of the Millet system to establish equal citizenship based on secular Ottoman identity were among the driving intellectual currents of the day.

 Erdem successfully injects a new life into the role played by media in the transformation of the Ottoman body politic from within and without.
 The Young Ottomans’ reliance on the press caused alarm in Sultan’s palace.
 And the political authorities tried to stifle critical voices in the media by either forcing leading intellectuals into exile or shutting down their media outlets.

 The practice was no unfamiliar to today’s world.
 The shutdown of critical and independent media institutions has indeed been a long tradition in the Ottoman-Turkish political landscape.
-Erdem, an academic by training and media manager by experience, only briefly dwells upon the Ottoman era while zooms in his focus on the problematic relations between the power holders and media members throughout 2000s.
+Erdem, an academic by training and media manager by experience, only briefly dwells upon the Ottoman era while zooms in his focus on the problematic relations between the power holders and media members throughout the 2000s.

 The book examines the notion of freedom of expression and press freedom through the prism of the European Union.
 While doing so, it specifically deals with a number of cases that ended up at the European Court of Human Rights (ECtHR).

-Turkey’s poor record of tolerance and the constant crackdown on writers and journalists frequently brought the country into legal confrontation with the Strasbourg-based court.
+Turkey’s poor record of tolerance and the constant crackdown on writers and journalists frequently brought the country into a legal confrontation with the Strasbourg-based court.
 The notorious anti-terror law of the country, Article 301 of the Turkish Penal Code, became the chief legal reference point for a number of prosecutors who ruthlessly prosecuted and investigated a number of famous writers and journalists for their questioning of the official narrative in some historically sensitive issues such as the Armenian Genocide.

 Orhan Pamuk, Elif Safak, Ahmet Altan, Hrant Dink and a number of other intellectuals often found themselves as subjects of legal prosecution for their alternative thinking regarding critical historical and political matters.
 Questioning the official policy of displacement of the Kurdish population in southeastern Turkey during the 1990s, or proposing an alternative line of thinking about the Armenian Genocide were regarded as criminal acts rather than exercising one’s right to free expression.